nutgram/docs/docs/configuration/logging.md

 ## Configuration

 :::tip
-If you are using Laravel, you can skip this section, since the service provider automatically inject the Laravel cache repository for you.
+If you are using Laravel, you can skip this section, since the service provider automatically inject the Laravel logger repository for you.

 [Check out the Laravel integration page](laravel.md)
 :::